-Oconee Fall Line Technical College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award Associate Degrees, Diplomas, and Technical Certificates of Credit.
-Questions about the accreditation of Oconee Fall Line Technical College may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling 404-679-4500, or by using information available on SACSCOC's website, at www.sacscoc.org.
+Oconee Fall Line Technical College is accredited by the Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate degrees.
+Oconee Fall Line Technical College also offers credentials such as certificates and diplomas at approved degree levels.
+Questions about the accreditation of Oconee Fall Line Technical College may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 3003-4097, by calling (404) 679-4500, or by using information available on SACSCOC's website (www.sacscoc.org).